FARMERS - HUNGRY GAP

 Gamekeepers are familiar with supplementary feeding and this basic principal is now being adopted within stewardship schemes.
 The research that was carried out by CEH (Centre of Ecology and Hydrology), BTO (British Trust of Ornithology) and WFC (Wildlife Farming Company) has lead to new options under ELS and HLS to supplementary feed in winter for farmland birds.
 These new options came in on the 1st January 2013 and are available to agreements that started on or after 1st February 2007.
 The options are worth 630 points/tonne for ELS and £650 / tonne in HLS.

-We supply bespoke wild bird seed mixtures to farms and estates throughout the country herewith are some examples of mixes available.
+We supply bespoke wild bird seed mixtures to farms throughout the country, herewith are some examples of mixes available.